emmercm/www/src/blog/retrospective-techniques.md

 - 🔁 **Continue**: what is working well that isn't common practice yet that we should continue doing?

+  It's good to reflect on what practices have been helpful.
 This could also include practices that haven't been in effect long enough to evaluate yet.

 These categories help focus the discussion on practical ideas to help improve the team and its processes.

 An alternative ordering to _start, stop, continue_ that might make more chronological sense is _continue, stop, start_.
-This ordering could help create more "start" action items after discussing the other categories first, and it helps set the tone of the meeting with positives first.
+This ordering could help create more "start" action items after discussing the other categories first, and it helps set the tone of the meeting with positives at the start.

-### Starfish
+## Starfish

-The starfish retrospective is an extended version of `start, stop, continue` that reorganizes and adds two sections:
+The starfish retrospective is an extended and re-ordered version of _start, stop, continue_ by [Patrick Kua](https://www.thekua.com/rant/2006/03/the-retrospective-starfish/) that adds two new sections:

 - 🔁 **Keep doing**: same as "continue", but focused on practices that are widely adopted
 - ⬇️ **Less of**️: practices or processes that need refining or are only sometimes helpful.